iv4xr-project/JLabGym/docs/contest/contest2021.md

 ### Submission
 ---

-Send us a zip containing you JLabGym (maven) project.
+Upload a zip containing you JLabGym (maven) project; a url will be provided for this.
 Don't include binaries in the zip.
+The project should be a **maven project**; make sure that we will be able to build your project at our site.

 During the evaluation we will benchmark your MyTestingAI against a series of game-level.
 The scoring will be based on the soundness and completeness of your algorithm, and its time performance.